virtual-labs/exp-beam-and-slab-using-flex-system-iitd/experiment/experiment-name.md

-## Experimental Procedure for Beam and Slab Construction Using Flex Formwork System
+## Beam and Slab Construction Using Flex Formwork System